 - Developing a list of must-have features, like a free domain name or 24/7 support

 - Focusing on hosting companies with a specific user rating, like four stars or more

 Honing in on what your business wants from professional website hosting can make the process of signing with a hosting company much easier.
 Instead of contacting dozens of providers, you spend your time researching and communicating with your top five picks.

 With your best-of-the-best list of website hosting companies compiled, you can make your decision.

-Work through your list with your team and compare their plans, features, and prices.
-You can also contact each company, especially if you’re looking to purchase a dedicated server, to chat with their representatives and see if they’re a fit for your business.
+Work through your list of top website hosts with your team and compare their plans, features, and prices.
+You can also contact each website hosting company, especially if you’re looking to purchase a dedicated server, to chat with their representatives and see if they’re a fit for your business.

 “Researching hosting companies in-depth can save your company from signing with a hosting provider that doesn’t mesh well with your team or provide the services you need.”

 This kind of research can save your company from signing with a hosting provider that doesn’t mesh well with your team.
 If you struggle to get in contact with the provider, for instance, or communicate with their staff, it wastes your time and causes you unnecessary hassle.